-Once an organization's recognition has lapsed for one year it is necessary to re-apply for recognition.
+Once an organization's recognition has lapsed for one year it is necessary to re-apply for recognition, by following the process as outlined above.

 OFF-CAMPUS CONFERENCE ATTENDANCE

 The opportunity for students to attend off-campus conferences is one that Adrian College supports and encourages.
 Students who do so are considered representatives of the College and are expected to uphold the principles of Adrian College and all applicable federal, state and local laws and ordinances.
 Failure to do so may result in disciplinary action against the individual and/or the organization.
 A faculty/staff sponsor generally is not required for off-campus conference attendance, but may be required at the discretion of the Office of Student Activities.